photo/frontend/documentation/api/GetPhoto.markdown

 <a name="parameters"></a>
 ### Parameters

 1.  returnSizes (optional), (i.e. 20x20 or 30x30xCR,40x40) The photo sizes you'd like in the response.
 Specify every size you plan on using.
-[Docs for this parameter][ReturnSizes]
+[Docs for this parameter](http://theopenphotoproject.org/documentation/faq/ReturnSizes)
 1.  generate (optional), (i.e. true or false) Tells the API to generate the sizes from `returnSizes` instead of returning a _create_ URL.
-[Docs for this parameter][ReturnSizes]
+[Docs for this parameter](http://theopenphotoproject.org/documentation/faq/ReturnSizes)

 ----------------------------------------